 The MacBook Pro line has been split into two different segments — for the time being.
 The M1-powered MacBook Pro of 2020 and its new 2022 replacement with the M2 processor remain the Touch Bar holdouts.
 These are siblings to the 2020 MacBook Air, with similar designs save mostly for a fan that allows them to run at peak performance for longer.

 At this point, it’s best to avoid the older 13-inch M1 MacBook Pro and opt for the newer M2 version with its exceptional battery life.
-Yes, it’s still plagued by the Touch Bar and its base model has its shortcomings on speed, but we’re occasionally seeing discounts on this new laptop.
+Yes, it’s still plagued by the Touch Bar, and its base model has its shortcomings when it comes to speed, but we’re occasionally seeing discounts on the newer laptop.

-Right now, the only prevalent deal is a slim $100 discount on the 512GB model at B&H Photo.
-That drops the price from $1,499 to $1,399.
-It’s far from the greatest deal, and many are better served spending a little more on the better 14-inch MacBook Pro (see below), but at least this model’s 512GB storage outclasses the base trim’s 256GB SSD.
+Right now, the best deal is a solid $150 discount on the 256GB model at Amazon and B&H Photo.
+That drops the price from $1,299 to $1,149.
+It’s not a bad deal, but you folks who do intensive creative work may still be better served spending more on the more capable 14-inch MacBook Pro if you can stretch your budget (see below).